ut-issl/s2e-documents/Specifications/Environment/Spec_GeomagneticField.md

 ## 1. Overview
 1. Functions
-   + `GeomagneticField` class calculates the geomagnetic field at the spacecraft's position from the IGRF model and adds noise to emulate the difference between the IGRF model and the real world.
+   + `GeomagneticField` class calculates the geomagnetic field at the spacecraft's position from the IGRF model
+   + This class also adds noise to emulate the difference between the IGRF model and the real world.

 2. Related files
    + `src/environment/local/geomagnetic_field.cpp, .hpp`